codahale/grump/README.md

 (To decrypt a message, one simply iterates through the recipients, trying each.)

-After the header comes a series of chunks of arbitrary sizes, which are portions of the plaintext encrypted with ChaCha20Poly1305.
-The last chunk in a message is flagged as such.
+After the header comes a series of packets of arbitrary sizes, which are portions of the plaintext encrypted with ChaCha20Poly1305.
+The last packet in a message is flagged as such.

 The final element of a message is an Ed25519 signature of the SHA-256 hash of every nonce and ciphertext (including those in the header) in the order they appear in the message.
-Any attempt to add or remove chunks (or recipients) will fail this verification.
+Any attempt to add or remove packets (or recipients) will fail this verification.

 ## TODO